 More places to visit near Khao San Road

 Had we an extra day around Khao San Road, or taken it at a faster pace, we could have walked north from our hostel and visited some more of the city’s famous sites such as Chitralada Palace, Wat Benchamabophit and Paruskawan Palace.
-Or if we could muster the stomach for it, a short hop across the Chao Phraya River would have taken us to Siriraj Medical Museum.
-The problem with deciding what to do in Bangkok is that there’s so much choice!
-Time caught up with us, and it was time to move on to the next district.

 Bangkok itinerary 7 days: a stay in Silom

-The next leg of our one week Bangkok itinerary is a two-day stay in Silom.
 The neighbourhood of Silom is at the epicentre of Bangkok’s commercial history, once the home of Thailand’s first printing press, and today a thriving financial district.
-Backpackers are drawn by the bustling nightlife of Patpong and the proximity of Lumphini Park.
+Backpackers are drawn by the bustling nightlife and markets of Patpong, and green spaces like Lumphini Park.

 To get to Silom from Khao San Road we ordered a Grab taxi, which cost us 164 baht for the 7km journey.
 This was a convenient way to do it, but if you’re looking to save money you can take the bus.
 Or if you’re feeling really energetic you could walk it across the city!
 It’s possible in about 90 minutes, but we didn’t fancy it with our big backpacks.

-Where we stayed in Silom
+Where to stay in Silom

 Shopping and lunch at the MBK Center

-A quick consultation with a local map showed that we were walkable distance from the MBK Center, one of the city’s legendary giant shopping malls.
 For a few weeks we had been keeping an eye out for deals on a new tablet or laptop to replace a broken one, and with over 2,000 outlets spread over eight floors, this place seemed a fair shout.
 It took us about 20 minutes to walk there from the hostel.
+The entire fifth floor of the mall was dedicated to electronics, and it didn’t take long to find a bargain – we bought a tablet/laptop combo for about half of what it would’ve cost back home.

-Not fancying the walk back to the hostel after dark with our new gadget, we decided to take a metered taxi from the rank by the mall.
+Not fancying the walk back to the hostel with our new gadget, we decided to take a metered taxi from the rank by the mall.
 This worked out even cheaper than taking a Grab.

 A visit to the Bangkokian Museum (Bangkok folk museum)

-We opted for a quiet night and allocated the next day for exploring the area and taking photos.
-We started with the Bangkokian Museum, just ten minutes’ walk from the hostel.
+We started with the Bangkokian Museum, just ten minutes’ walk from our hostel.
 The museum is the former home of a middle-upper-class Thai family, preserved to give insight into high society life in the city over a century ago.

 Walking through the bedrooms, bathrooms and family living areas was like taking a step back in time to a forgotten place – quite a different experience to other museums we’ve encountered on our travels.